 To prepare for this inspection we reviewed information held by RQIA about this home.
-This included the previous areas for improvement issued, registration information, and any other written or verbal information received from residents, relatives, staff or the Commissioning Trust.
+This included registration information, and any other written or verbal information received from residents, relatives, staff or the Commissioning Trust.

 Throughout the inspection RQIA will seek to speak with residents, their relatives or visitors and staff for their opinion on the quality of the care and their experience of living, visiting or working in this home.